At least 5 killed in mysterious north Iraq helicopter crash

-DOHUK, Iraq (AP) — A mysterious helicopter crash in northern Iraq has killed at least five people, allegedly including militants belonging to an outlawed Kurdish insurgency group, according to statements Thursday from the Iraqi Kurdish-run counterterrorism agency and the region's president.
+DOHUK, Iraq (AP) — A mysterious helicopter crash in northern Iraq has killed at least five people, allegedly including militants belonging to an outlawed Kurdish insurgency group, according to statements Thursday from the Iraqi Kurdish-run counterterrorism agency and the regional government.

 The AS350 Eurocopter crashed in the district of Chamanke in Dohuk province in Iraq's semi-autonomous Kurdish region on Wednesday night, the counter-terrorism agency said in a statement posted on social media.

-At least five passengers were killed, said Lawk Ghafuri, spokesperson for the Kurdish region's President Nechirvan Barzani.
+At least five passengers were killed, said Lawk Ghafuri, spokesperson for the government of northern Iraq’s Kurdish semi-autonomous region.

 “The investigations are ongoing by security officials to determine the ownership of the helicopter," Ghafuri said in a post on Twitter.

-Note: This story was corrected to show that Lawk Ghafuri is the regional government’s spokesperson, not the regional president’s spokesperson.